skconsulting/Interstitial_Lung_desease/README.md

 ## file description

+## checking patches visually
+     checking patches visually.ipynb

+Going thru the patches, the objective is to detect if any patch is "off the grid".

 ##  preprocessing data for the predict stage
      Prediction data preprocessing.ipynb
 this notebook loads the full data of a patient and appends the image bitmap to an array that will be submitted to predict